Informatievlaanderen/VSDS-Onboarding-Example/basic-setup/README.md

       core-context: file:///ldio/context.jsonld
 ```

 > **Note** that we have to use the URI notation for the internal container path (`/ldio/context.jsonld`).
-Alternatively, we could use some pre-existing context somewhere online ar refer to it by URL.
+Alternatively, we could use some pre-existing context somewhere online or refer to it by URL.

 For the transformations steps we keep the same configuration for the version object creation and end up with the resulting [configuration file](./workbench/application.yml)